I'm Ali Tomek, a designer and strategist based in Washington, DC.

 Community Desk Chicago is an initiative by The Chicago Community Trust.
 The initiative supports community development projects in Chicago's Black and Latinx neighborhoods.

-At Liska + Associates, we worked within a tight timeline to craft a website that exudes positivity and attracts potential investors and partners.
-In addition to web design, we collaborated with Community Desk Chicago on editorial strategy to curate the site's images and clarify copy.
+At Liska + Associates, I worked within a tight timeline to craft a website that exudes positivity and attracts potential investors and partners.
+In addition to web design, I collaborated with Community Desk Chicago on editorial strategy to curate the site's images and clarify copy.

 The United Students of Debt